glouppe/info8006-introduction-to-ai/lecture6.md

 The stationary distribution $\mathbf{f}$ of a HMM is a distribution such that
 $$\mathbf{f} = \mathbf{T}^T \mathbf{f}.$$
-Therefore, the stationary distribution corresponds to the (normalized) eigenvector of the transposed transition matrix with an eigenvalue of $1$.
+Therefore, the stationary distribution corresponds to a (normalized) eigenvector of the transposed transition matrix with an eigenvalue of $1$.

 ---